jhagara/TP-DeepSearch/README.rst

     path_validator.py
     python-3.6.2.exe

-To run path validation, double click on Path Validator.bat, wait few minutes for python installation (if it is needed) and then, when prompted, enter the path to validate.
-Path should be entered in the form of absolute path for example:
+To run path validation, double click on Path Validator.bat, wait few minutes for python installation (if it is needed) and then, when prompted, enter the path to validate, and if desired also enter limiting path up to which will be searched for marc_journal, or leave blank if marc_journal is expected only in the validating path and its subpaths.
+Paths should be entered in the form of absolute path for example:
 ::
     C:\Documents\Work\Journals\Slovak